ChrisDeFreitas/ElasticStack/README.md

   -- successfully installed Elastic and Kibana on new VM following instructions on this page
 	-- Elastic/Java are using 47% RAM, no slowness observed
 	-- reviewed settings docs for Elastic and Kibana, will tweak after test data flowing
-	-- configured shell script to run "last" on login
+	-- created scripts/login.sh to run "last" and "ss" on login

 - next:
 -- look at ss for quick traffic analysis
+-- record count of kibana ports=established
 -- import Apache log